ember-cli/rfcs/active/0000-move-rename.md

 # Out of scope

 Renaming entire directories with `ember mv` would be a nice to have, specifically for the capability to update path references in a project.
 It will likely need to wait for a simpler, solid version of the command.

+To reduce scope we will likely require the project to be versioned and only use `git mv`.
+Instead of falling back to `mv` or `move`, we will throw a warning that git is required for the command.
+Eventually a fallback can be provided, but for the initial pass it will not.

 # Drawbacks